Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that could affect this region.
-Notable ones are Caloundra Centre Activation Project, Holiday Inn & Suites Caloundra Sunshine Coast, Caloundra Transport Corridor Upgrade (CTCU), and Sunset Caloundra.
+AreaSearch has identified 21 projects likely to affect the region.
+Notable ones include the Caloundra Centre Activation Project, Holiday Inn & Suites Caloundra Sunshine Coast, Caloundra Transport Corridor Upgrade (CTCU), and Sunset Caloundra.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.